Helimer 207 helicopter accident: Aircraft

 The crashed aircraft was an AgustaWestland AW139 in the SAR (Search and Rescue) variant.
 In 2006, the Spanish government selected this model to modernize the Spanish Maritime Safety Agency's helicopter fleet, gradually replacing the Sikorsky S-61N in service.
 Spain was the fifth country to acquire this model, after the United Arab Emirates, Oman, Ireland, and Estonia.

 The aircraft was manufactured by the Italian-British aerospace company AgustaWestland at its facility in Samarate (Varese, Italy).
 It left the assembly line in March 2009, with manufacturer serial number 31228, initially receiving the test registration I Fatsa-RAIR.

 In June 2009, it was transferred to SASEMAR, registered with the Directorate General of Civil Aviation as EC-KYR.
 From its entry into service until the accident, the airframe and its two Pratt & Whitney PT6C-67C engines had accumulated 384:35 flight hours.
 The helicopter had participated in 40 emergency operations, involving 457 people, directly rescuing seven.

 At the time of the accident, the aircraft was operated by INAER, which handled 100% of SASEMAR's owned and chartered helicopter operations.

-Events
+Flight

 Location of the helicopter crash site on the map of the province of Almería.